How to Make a Fake Texting Story Video

 To add a text message to one side or the other:

-• Text message: Add a text layer and type the message text that you want to appear.
-For the iOS case, make it Helvetica font and white with no outline.
+- Text message: Add a text layer and type the message text that you want to appear.
+For the iOS case, make it Arial font and white with no outline.
 Add a 1.15x line height spacing to look less crowded.
 Ensure that it is left aligned (not centered).

-• Text bubble: Using the "Elements" tab, add a rectangle and resize it to take up about 2/3 of the canvas.
+- Text bubble: Using the Background of the text layer, change the background fill to "Fill."
+Stretch the horizontal width of the text box to take up about 2/3 of the canvas.
 Use the rounded corners slider to round the corners slightly.
-Change the fill color of the rectangle to be either gray (#262628) for incoming messages or blue (#1D8BFF) for outgoing messages.
-You can adjust the styling based on what color you'd like the messages to be.
+Change the fill color of the rectangle to be either gray (#262628) for incoming messages, green for SMS, or blue (#1D8BFF) for outgoing messages.
+Change the padding and corners to ~40 on the slider.
+You can adjust the styling based on what color you'd like the messages to be and save the styling to your brand kit so that it's consistent for each message.

 Step 3: Animate in Timeline

-Now, use the timeline to adjust when each text layer and corresponding rectangle appears.
+Now, use the timeline to adjust when each text layer appears.
 Click on the first text layer and slide the start time to the moment it should appear on the screen.
 Then, click on the attached rectangle and drag it so that the times match.
+Or, use the "Split" button the split the layer, deleting the first segment.
 Moving the start time means that the layer will appear at the delayed timestamp, emulating a text conversation.

 Repeat the following steps for the rest of the text messages and bubbles, but with increasing delay.
 If you want there to be a dramatic pause, make that text message take a longer time to appear in the timeline.